-This biannual learning is being organized in 2021-2022
+This biannual learning unit is not being organized in 2022-2023!

-Teacher(s) Caprace Pierre-Emmanuel ; Language : French Place of the course Louvain-la-Neuve Prerequisites LMAT1131 - linear algebra (first year Bachelor of Mathematical Sciences) or 'equivalent' course.
-LMAT1231 - multilinear algebra and group theory (second year Bachelor of Mathematical Sciences) or equivalent course.
-LMAT1331 - commutative algebra (third year Bachelor of Mathematical Sciences) or equivalent course.
+Teacher(s) Caprace Pierre-Emmanuel ; Language : French > English-friendly Place of the course Louvain-la-Neuve Prerequisites It is recommended that the student be familiar with the fundamental notions of linear algebra, as developed for example in the courses LMAT1131 or LEPL1101 and the fundamental notions of group theory, as developed for example in the course LMAT1231.
+It is interesting but not essential that the student be familiar with the notion of module on a ring, as developed for example in the course LMAT1331.
 Main themes Group theory provides a formal framework for studying the notion of symmetry.
 The ubiquity of groups in mathematics and physics stems from the prominent role played by the notion of symmetry in science.
 The course will provide a broad introduction to the theory of groups, both finite and infinite, using explicit examples.
-The following topics will be covered: - Basic examples and constructions - Permutation groups, linear and projective groups - Free groups and group presentations - Resolvable and nilpotent groups, links with Galois theory - Abelian groups and Pontryagin duality - Construction of simple, finite and infinite groups - Burnside problem on torsion groups - Groups acting on trees, hyperbolic groups - Representations, characters of finite groups and applications From one year to the next, some aspects will be developed more than others.
+The following topics will be covered: Basic examples and constructions Permutation groups, linear and projective groups Free groups and group presentations Resolvable and nilpotent groups, links with Galois theory Abelian groups and Pontryagin duality Construction of simple, finite and infinite groups Burnside problem on torsion groups Groups acting on trees, hyperbolic groups and applications From one year to the next, some aspects will be developed more than others.
 Learning outcomes At the end of this learning unit, the student is able to: At the end of this activity, the student will have progressed in his/her ability to: (a) Know and understand a fundamental foundation of mathematics.
 In particular, he/she will have developed the ability to: i.
 Recognize the fundamental concepts of important current mathematical theories. ii.
 Establish the main links between these theories.
 1 (b) Demonstrate abstraction, reasoning and critical thinking skills.
 In particular, the student will have developed the ability to: i.
 Identify unifying aspects of different situations and experiences. ii.
 Reason within the framework of the axiomatic method. iii.
 Construct and write a demonstration in an independent, clear and rigorous manner. (c) analyze a mathematical problem and propose adequate tools to study it independently.
 Evaluation methods The evaluation for this course consists of : • continuous evaluation, including projects during the quadrimester (50% of the final grade), • an oral examination during the exam session (50% of the final grade).
 The evaluation assesses knowledge and understanding of fundamental concepts, examples and results, ability to construct a coherent argument, and mastery of the techniques of proof introduced during the course.
 Teaching methods The course is taught through lectures and practical exercises.
 In the practical exercise sessions, students will be asked to make suggestions and formulate ideas in order to further the course on the basis of their prior knowledge.
 Content This course aims at introducing some of the fundamental concepts from the theory of groups.
 A special emphasis is put on finitely generated infinite groups, and their study by geometric methods.
-The following themes will be discussed, starting from concrete examples. • Abelian, nilpotent and soluble groups. • Free groups and groups acting on trees, theorem of Nielsen-Schrier.
+The following themes will be discussed, starting from concrete examples.

-Université catholique de Louvain - Groups theory - en-cours-2021-lmat2120
+Université catholique de Louvain - Groups theory - en-cours-2022-lmat2120